containers/conmon/docs/conmon.8.md

 Additional options to pass to the restore or exec command.
 Can be specified multiple times.

 **-s**, **--systemd-cgroup**
-Enable systemd cgroup manager, rather then use the cgroupfs directly.
+Enable systemd cgroup manager, rather than use the cgroupfs directly.

 **--socket-dir-path**
 Location of container attach sockets.